 Tomato plants come in two basic types:

-| Tumbling Tom (bush variety) growing in a large pot.
-This cherry variety is highly recommended because it is easy to grow and will produce a good supply of tomatoes before many other varieties have started fruiting. |
+This early cherry variety is highly recommended because it is easy to grow and will produce a good supply of tomatoes before many other varieties have started fruiting.

-Sungold (cordon variety) growing against the garden wall.
-This is a truss of tomatoes which ripen when they turn their golden colour.
-A very sweet cherry. |
+(Cordon variety) growing against a garden wall.
+This is a truss of tomatoes which ripen when they turn a golden colour.
+A very sweet cherry.

 I can recommend each of the following bush varieties for growing tomatoes outdoors – because I’ve grown them.